steffadams/sample_dev/README.md

 sample_dev
 ==========

-A webdev environment using vagrant/vbox ubuntu vm
+A basic webdev environment provisioned by puppet using vagrant/vbox ubuntu vm